-In this week’s post, DogWatch has compiled information from dog experts across the country to help you prepare your dog for this year’s Independence Day fireworks shows.
+In this week’s post, DogWatch has compiled information from dog experts across the country to help you prepare your dog for the holiday fireworks shows.
 We have also looked into another related summer-themed fear common among pets – thunderstorms – and will share those tips with you as well.
 Your dog may never love fireworks as much as you do, but you can still help him or her stay calm and happy on this most exciting day of the summer.

 We have broken down our discussion of this topic into three sections: